Painless Ways to Improve UX for your Website

 It’s very simple and points out some changes you may not see.
 There should be a lot of breaks in the text and headers to break up paragraphs and sections for easier reading.
 Use bullet points and lists to cover many points if possible.

-UX design tips for better readability:
+UX improvement and design tips for better readability:

 - Make your content visually engaging.
 The text is important but as any designer will tell you: people online interact with more than just the plain text.
 The medium is the message.